 To make this happen, we need to develop the habitual practice of meditating on God’s Word.
-This will help you fight doubt and be more confident in living for Christ.
+This will help us fight doubt and be more confident in living for Christ.

 Message by Dr. Patrick Briney to Mission Blvd.
 Baptist Church on August 5, 2015.